WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: WavCaps Dataset

 \subsection{Dataset Analysis}

 Table~\ref{tab:process_statistics} provides statistics for the raw data collected from four different sources before and after processing.
 It can be observed that more than half of the data samples from FreeSound were filtered out after processing, with the majority being removed by the high-frequency text filter.
 Since audio clips with a duration less than one second were excluded, the average duration of samples from FreeSound significantly increased.
 Conversely, only a small number of samples from BBC Sound Effects and SoundBible were removed.
+The dataset includes \num{28678} unique words and \num{19974} stemmed words.
+Notably, there has been a significant decrease in the average caption length.

+Following \cite{lipping2019crowdsourcing}, we employed Jaccard similarity to quantify the overlap between the original raw descriptions and the captions augmented by ChatGPT.
+The Jaccard similarity is a metric used to gauge the similarity and diversity of sample sets.
+In our analysis, the Jaccard similarity is calculated as the proportion of the shared words to the total unique words in both the raw description and the ChatGPT-augmented caption.
+This can be formulated as:

+where $A$ is the set of words in the raw description and $B$ is the set of words in the ChatGPT-augmented caption.
+The normalized distribution of the Jaccard similarity scores, as presented in Figure \ref{fig:jaccard_similarities}, demonstrates a generally low level of lexical overlap across various sources.
+Such Jaccard similarity scores, coupled with the observed reduction in caption length, suggest that the ChatGPT-augmented captions have undergone considerable transformation from the original descriptions, often involving substantial word deletion.

-Notably, the average text length decreased significantly due to ChatGPT's successful removal of words unrelated to sound and named entity information.
-Fig.~\ref{fig:word_clouds} displays the top \num{100} word clouds in the WavCaps dataset and the entire harvested raw data, respectively.
-The top word clouds in the WavCaps dataset contain meaningful sound-related words such as sounding objects and sound events, whereas the top word clouds in the raw data are largely devoid of meaning.
+Fig.~\ref{fig:word_clouds} displays the top \num{100} word clouds in the WavCaps dataset and the entire harvested raw descriptions, respectively.
+The top word clouds in the WavCaps dataset contain meaningful sound-related words such as sounding objects and sound events, whereas the top word clouds in the raw descriptions are largely devoid of meaning.
 This also demonstrates that ChatGPT successfully extracted sound-related information and removed information unrelated to sound.
+Moreover, we utilized the Flesch-Kincaid grade level \cite{kincaid1975flesch} to evaluate the readability of both raw descriptions and ChatGPT-enhanced captions, where a lower Flesch-Kincaid grade level indicates the text is easier to read and comprehend.
+As depicted in Figure \ref{fig:flesch_kincaid}, the lower grade levels of the augmented captions across all the data sources reflect that ChatGPT has simplified the original raw descriptions.
+This simplification is aligned with our prompt design shown in Section \ref{ssec: data_char}, which aims to remove audio-irrelevant information and employ concise syntax.